skyphii/IridiumCTF/README.md

 # In-Game Setup
 - Use `/ctf flag <1/2>` to set each team's flag block.
 You will be prompted to click the block after running the command.
 - Use `/ctf spawner` to set item spawners.
 You'll be prompted to click a block just like for flags.
+    - There's also `/ctf rspawner` to remove an item spawner.
 - Use `/ctf <start/stop>` to start/stop the game.
 Starting the game will automatically make teams randomly (although, check the first Note/Tip in the next section about this)
 - Use `/ctf win <#>` to set the number of captures required to win.
 This can also be changed in the config.
 - Use `/ctf spawnrate <#>` to set item spawnrate.
 Every spawner will pop out an item every `<#>` seconds.
 This can also be changed in the config.